 Fudenberg & Levine (1993) coined the term "self-confirming equilibrium."
 They put forward a notion of randomized SCE motivated by a population-game scenario whereby agents are drawn from large populations and randomly matched in every period to play a sequential game, so that randomized strategies of the one-period game are interpreted as stable statistical distributions of pure strategies within populations.
 In this case, conjecture-confirmation means that each agent assigns probability 1 to the set of co-players' randomized strategies inducing the actual frequency distribution of observations given her (pure) strategy.
+Naturally, each agent in a population can hold a different belief about co-players' randomized strategies-subject to confirmation.
+This assumption of heterogeneous beliefs, by which strategies played with positive probability can best reply to different (offpath) beliefs, does not apply to our case, where each player can only play one (super)strategy and thus best reply to only one belief.
+However, when considering randomization in a fixed player (as opposed to population) scenario, as in Kalai & Lehrer (1993, 1995) and Rubinstein & Wolinsky (1994), beliefs are assumed unitary, in the sense that every strategy played with positive probability best replies to the same belief about co-players' randomized strategies.
 The large-population scenario also justifies one-period expected payoff maximization despite a positive discount factor, as agents understand that they cannot affect the behavior of future co-players, who are almost certainly different from their current co-players, andin the long run-they also have no incentive to experiment.
 We do not consider a population-game scenario for two reasons.
 First, many recurrent interactions feature a fixed set of players.
 Second, the analysis would be technically more difficult.
-We relate to one-period game equilibria by assuming impatient players, while with patient players we obtain convergence to repeated-game SCE (cf. Kalai & Lehrer 1993, 1995).
-We conjecture that we could cover the case of large but finite populations allowing for chance moves and analyzing the population game as a grand game with (finitely) many agents partitioned according to their role.
+We relate to one-period game equilibria by assuming impatient players, while with patient players we obtain convergence to repeated-game SCE (cf. Kalai & Lehrer 1993, 1995, who called the concept "subjective equilibrium").
+We conjecture that one could cover the case of large but finite populations allowing for chance moves and analyzing the population game as a grand game with (finitely) many agents partitioned according to their role.
 Another difference with Fudenberg & Levine (1993) is that, unlike us, they assume perfect feedback about chosen actions (terminal history/node) at the end of the one-period game.
 When the latter is a sequential game, co-players' one-period strategies are nonetheless imperfectly observable, which is what makes their SCE concept different from Nash equilibrium.
-Note, however, that under perfect feedback pure SCEs in two-person games are realization-equivalent to Nash equilibria.
-Fudenberg &
+Note, however, that under perfect feedback pure SCEs in two-person games are realization-equivalent to Nash equilibria.41 Fudenberg & Kamada (2015, 2018) remove the perfect feedback assumption, positing a terminal information partition for each player.42 One last thing that we share with Fudenberg and Levine (1993) (and with Rubinstein & Wolinsky (1994)) is that we allow players to believe in correlation of co-players' behavior.
+On the other hand, Kalai & Lehrer (1993, 1995) restrict their attention to beliefs featuring independence.

-$^{24}$ See the discussion in Schipper (2021), pages 3-4.
+40See the discussion in Schipper (2021), pages 3-4.